The Karakalpak Yurt Door

 the lintel is the man'laysha (from man'lay, forehead).

 The doors of Karakalpak yurts were often plain and undecorated.
-Carving and, in particular, painting of the doors in bright
+Carving and in particular painting of the doors in bright

-colours became more popular in the 1940’s and 1950’s.
-In the 1920’s and 1930’s this had been considered to be a ‘Kazakh taste’.
+colours became more popular in the 1940s and 1950s.
+In the 1920s and 1930s this had been considered to be a ‘Qazaq taste’.

 According to Savitsky some craftsmen preferred to use Amu Darya willow (Salix oxica, known locally as sog'ıt),

 or pine (qarag'ay) for the door panels.
-According to our research sog'ıt was indeed used for door panels but its botanical name is Salix alba.
-Salix oxica is in fact aq tal.
+According to our research sog'ıt was indeed used for door panels

-It also seems strange that he refers to the use of pine, as both pine and birch (qayın') are generally considered to bring misfortune and sterility.
+to the use of pine, as both pine and birch (qayın') are generally considered by Karakalpaks to bring misfortune and sterility.

 fastened to the uwıqs (poles linking the kerege and the roof-wheel thereby forming the roof of the yurt)